tayloj/tayloj.github.io/index.md

 > representations can be productively reasoned over by humans and
 > machines; and that this reasoning can be used to produce
 > knowledge-based systems (KBSs).
 As such, KR&R is a discipline
-> conventionally regarded to range across parts of artiﬁcial
+> conventionally regarded to range across parts of artificial
 > intelligence (AI), computer science, and especially logic.
 This
 > standard view of KR&R's participating fields is correct --- but
 > dangerously incomplete.
 The view is incomplete because, as we explain